 A Poster Session is a graphic presentation of an author's research.
 Authors illustrate their findings by displaying graphs, photos, diagrams and a small amount of text on the poster boards.

 Poster Sessions will take place in the Public Health Expo.
 Authors will hold discussions with attendees who are circulating among the poster boards.
 Many authors find it helpful to present a brief introduction to answer the obvious questions and allow the remainder of the time for more in-depth discussions.

 APHA Presenter/Organizer/Moderator Policy:

 - Presenters must be individual members of APHA.

 - Presenters, session organizers and moderators must register for the meeting (full or one-day).

 - All presenters must be registered by the Advance Registration Deadline.

 - Speakers who fail to show up for their scheduled presentations without previously notifying the program planner of cancellation will not be permitted to present papers or posters at any APHA-sponsored meeting for two years following the "no-show."

 There is no need to struggle through airport security with bulky poster carrying cases or to take the chance that your hard work and research will be lost or misplaced during your travels.
+Arrange to have your poster printed on recycled paper to help us in our efforts to green the Annual Meeting.
 Send your files digitally and pick up your poster on-site.
 Once your presentation is finished, return your poster to the pickup desk and we'll ship it anywhere in the U.S. for $25.
 Find out more about Research-Posters.com.

 The poster distribution desk will be in the exhibit hall behind the poster presentation boards.
 Hours of operation are: